-A hallmark of cells undergoing glycolysis under normoxic conditions (aerobic glycolysis) is the expression of HIF1 $\alpha$ .
-A link between treatment of tumor cells with the sigma modulator rimcazole and increased expression of HIF1 $\alpha$ has been established previously (Achison et al. 2007).
-We therefore decided to investigate whether this transiently expressed protein might be stabilized or increasingly translated upon treatment with CM764.
-Cell lysates of SK-N-SH neuroblastoma were made after treatment with 10 $\mu$ M CM764 for the indicated length of time and were used to Western blot for presence of HIF1 $\alpha$ as described in Methods.
-A representative blot of HIF1α and loading control GADPH are shown (Panel A) and quantified (Panel B) in Figure 10.
-Our results indicate a strong induction of HIF1 $\alpha$ , either by stabilization of the translated protein or by increased translation of mRNA, in response to treatment with CM764.
-Increased expression was most significant after 24 h, showing >14-fold induction, however expression was already >4-fold increased after only 6 h treatment.
-The observed induction of HIF1 $\alpha$ protein level is consistent with previous data that shows increased expression of HIF1 $\alpha$ in cells that preferentially employ glycolysis under conditions of normoxia (Dery et al., 2005; Kuschel et al., 2012).
-These data suggest that CM764 treatment does induce aerobic glycolysis in SK-N-SH neuroblastoma cells, consistent with our results from ROS and ATP studies described above.
+Effect of CM764 on HIF1 α Protein Levels.
+A hallmark of cells undergoing glycolysis under normoxic conditions (aerobic glycolysis) is the expression of HIF1 α .
+A link between treatment of tumor cells with the sigma modulator rimcazole and increased expression of HIF1 α has been established previously (Achison et al., 2007).
+Therefore, we decided to investigate whether this transiently expressed protein might be stabilized or increasingly translated upon treatment with CM764.
+Cell lysates of SK-N-SH neuroblastoma were made after treatment with 10 μ M CM764 for the indicated length of time and were used to western blot for the presence of HIF1 α as described in Materials and Methods.
+A representative blot of HIF1 α and loading control GADPH are shown in Fig. 10A and quantified in Fig. 10B.
+Our results indicate a strong induction of HIF1 α , either by stabilization of the translated protein or by increased translation of mRNA, in response to treatment with CM764.
+Increased expression was most significant after 24 hours, showing >14-fold induction.
+However, expression was already >4-fold increased after only 6 hours of treatment.
+The observed induction of the HIF1 α protein level is consistent with previous data that show increased expression of HIF1 α in cells that preferentially employ glycolysis under conditions of normoxia (Dery et al., 2005; Kuschel et al., 2012).
+These data suggest that CM764 treatment does induce aerobic glycolysis in SK-N-SH neuroblastoma cells, consistent with our results from ROS and ATP studies described previously.